 80. Shell Ginger (Alpinia)

-Alpinia (commonly called shell ginger) is a genus of tropical and subtropical flowering plants that are native to Australia, Asia, and the Pacific Islands.
-The plants have beautiful green foliage that is sometimes a deep, solid green and other times variegated in attractive patterns.
+Alpinia (commonly called shell ginger) is a genus of tropical and subtropical flowering plants that are native to Australia (where they will thrive in local climates all the way down to coastal Sydney), Asia, and the Pacific Islands.
+The plants have beautiful green foliage that is sometimes a deep, solid green and, other times, variegated in attractive patterns.
 These ornamental plants produce a unique, grape-like inflorescence with white and pink flowers.
 Shell ginger can grow outdoors in hardiness zones 8 through 11.
-Green thumbs in cooler climates can enjoy it, too; shell ginger makes a wonderful houseplant.
+Green thumbs in cooler climates can enjoy it, too; shell ginger makes a beautiful houseplant.